jessieren/VirHostMatcher/README.md

 Usage
 ---------------

 This program is used to compute various oligonucleotide frequency (ONF) based distance/dissimialrity measures between a pair of DNA sequences.
-These measures include Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2 dissimilarity, d2\* dissimilarity, d2S dissimilarity, Hao dissimilarity, Teeling dissimilarity, EuF distance and Willner distance.
-See paper "Alignment-free d2\* oligonucleotide frequency dissimilarity measure improves accuracy of predicting virus-host interactions" for the definitions.
+Computing these measures with VirHostMatcher is specifically used to predict the potential host of a query virus by identifying the host to which it has the strongest similarity.
+Predictions are based on the observation that viruses and hosts often share similar ONF patterns (Ahlgren, Ren et al. submitted).
+The measures computed by VirHostMatcher include Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2 dissimilarity, d2\* dissimilarity, d2S dissimilarity, Hao dissimilarity, Teeling dissimilarity, EuF distance and Willner distance.
+There is also the option to only compute d2* dissimilarity.
+See paper "Alignment-free d2\* oligonucleotide frequency dissimilarity measure improves accuracy of predicting virus-host interactions" (Ahlgren, Ren et al. submitted) for the definitions.
 The tool also provides user-friendly visualization of virus-host interactions based on the pairwise distance/dissimilarity between viruses and hosts.

 To use the tool, please simply follow the steps and copy and paste the following commands to the terminal command line.
-Please do not forget to adjust the path variables to your own (replace "/Users/jessie/Desktop/" with your own path).
+Please do not forget to adjust the path variables to your own (i.e. replace "/Path_to_XXX/" with your own path).

 You can find an folder named "test" containing 2 phage sequences and 3 host sequences in fasta format.
 Here we use this test data to show how to use the tool.